Lip Enhancement with Fillers

 - Improving 'lipstick lines'

-Lip enhancement with Restylane is not permanent; it lasts 3 - 4 months, and can of course be repeated.
+Lip enhancement is not permanent; it lasts 3 - 4 months, and can of course be repeated.

 There are other techniques for lip enhancement, including permanent fillers and Coleman fat transfer.
 I do not use permanent fillers as lips treated with these often feel lumpy.
 Lumpiness after permanent filler injections is a difficult problem to put right, and may require surgical removal.
 Coleman fat transfer is the best long-term technique of lip enhancement.
 It involves taking some fat from another part of the body (usually lower abdomen), and injecting it into the lips.
 I offer Coleman fat transfer for lip enhancement; this treatment is done in the operating theatre, usually with local anaesthetic.